-11. How are children and young people with SEN enabled to engage in activities available with children and young people in the school who do not have SEN?
+11. How are children and young people with SEND enabled to engage in activities available with children and young people in the school who do not have SEND?

 We provide a range of opportunities for all of our children, irrespective of gender, ethnicity, SEN or disability, to engage in activities.
-This includes after school clubs run by school staff and outside providers, school trips, collaborative working between classes and organised community events such as the family barbecue and contributing to local artwork.
+This includes after school clubs, school trips, collaborative working between classes and other schools and organised community events such as the family barbecue, Operation Womble (litter picking) and delivering harvest food to the local elderly residents.

-12. How do we support children and young people with SEN to improve their emotional and social development?
-Please explain the extra pastoral support arrangements for listening to the views of children and young people with SEN and measures to prevent bullying.
+12. How do we support children and young people with SEND to improve their emotional and social development?
+Please explain the extra pastoral support arrangements for listening to the views of children and young people with SEND and measures to prevent bullying.

 As a predominantly forces school we have a high mobility rate and one of the biggest successes of our school is the way in which new pupils are welcomed and helped to settle in.
 New starters are always introduced to a few members of their class to show them around and help them get used to routines.
 This alleviates the concern and anxiety children may feel about starting school and helps to foster positive peer relationships right from the beginning.
 This is supported by the inclusive, open ethos of our school.
+Communication between staff and parents is welcomed to ensure all relevant information necessary to support a child is passed on.
 When your child leaves, we aim to provide carefully planned transition where appropriate.
-In addition, PSHE lessons target this area and targeted work is carried out by class teacher and TAs as required.
-This benefits all children, including those with SEN. However, for those children who require additional support, other strategies such as the lunchtime support club, "time out" with a trusted adult and the Emotional First Aid programme can be used.
+In addition, PSHE lessons target this area and specific work is carried out by the class teacher and TAs as required.
+This benefits all children, including those with SEND.
+However, for those children who require additional support, other strategies such as the lunchtime support club, "time out" with a trusted adult and the Emotional First Aid programme are used.